rafaeljusto/xpbonds/README.md

 The Excel report will be analyzed filtering undesired bonds with the following
 rules:

-* Coupon must be equal or greater than 5%
+* Minimum coupon rate
-* Maturity must be in the next 6 years
+* Maturity
-* Price must be between U$95 and U$101
+* Price

 The resulted bonds will be sorted by coupon.
+Current market price will also be retrieved to compare with the report (when available).

 Serveless Setup
 ---------------